Tasmin Mahfuz: Career

 In 2012, she joined Ebru TV, an international network, and reported from New Jersey, New York City and Washington, DC.
-Her assignments included covering the devastation after Hurricane Sandy in Sandy Hook shooting and the New Jersey in Newtown, Connecticut.
+Her assignments included covering the devastation after Hurricane Sandy in New Jersey and the Sandy Hook shooting in Newtown, Connecticut.
 Mahfuz reported from the United Nations, providing Breaking news from the UN General Assembly, on US–Iran relations, the Crimean annexation and developments in Syria.

 In August 2014, Mahfuz joined ABC 4 Utah as a reporter/ Southern Utah Bureau Chief.
 She launched the station's first TV news bureau in St. George and was responsible for covering 20,000 square miles with a population of over 200,000 people by herself.

 Mahfuz joined WDVM-TV in December 2015 as a full-time evening news anchor.
-She anchors the weeknight news from 5–5:30 pm, 6–8 p.m. and 10–11:30 p.m. to audiences in the Washington DC market, which includes Maryland, Northern Virginia and regions within West Virginia and Pennsylvania.
+She anchored the weeknight news from 5–5:30 pm, 6–8 p.m. and 10–11:30 p.m. to audiences in the Washington DC market, which includes Maryland, Northern Virginia and regions within West Virginia and Pennsylvania.
+In 2024, she left the station to join WGAL as its 4 pm and 10 pm anchor.